-If more than one blood collection tube or other container of liquid related to the same subject is submitted for ethanol testing in one case, either item may be selected by the analyst.
+If more than one blood collection tube related to the same subject is submitted for ethanol testing in one case, either item may be selected by the analyst.
 The analyst may select the item either randomly, or by evaluating volume or other physical properties which may make one item preferable to another.
-The tube selected for analysis will be listed in the notes as tube #1 unless otherwise documented in the notes.